Taliban say do not want to fight inside Afghanistan’s cities | SAMAA

 The hardline Islamist group has swept through much of the north as foreign troops complete their withdrawal, and the Afghan government now holds little more than a constellation of provincial capitals that must largely be resupplied by air.

-As security deteriorates, France on Tuesday became the latest country to call on its citizens to leave — offering them a last flight out of Kabul, free of charge, on Saturday.
+As security deteriorates, France on Tuesday became the latest country to call on its citizens to leave — offering them the last flight out of Kabul, free of charge, on Saturday.

 “The Embassy of France formally recommends to all French citizens to take this special flight or to leave the country immediately by their own means,” the embassy said.
 On July 1, Germany, too, had called on its citizens to leave the country.